Hamz714/High-Frequency-Trading-Smart-Order-Router/README.md

 requires a counterparty who knows something the router does not, and modelling that — flow whose arrival correlates with the price process's next move — is the prerequisite for the latency term in the cost function to earn its keep.
-The mechanism is now in place and measurably working; the toxic flow that would make it bite is not yet.
+The mechanism is in place and measurably working; the toxic flow that would make it bite is what the simulator still lacks.

 ### Order book microbenchmark